cycle/docs/intro/cli.md

 # Using Bootstrap Toolkit
 You can install Cycle using a bootstrap toolkit for quick integrations.
-This tutorial assumes that your entity codebase is located in
+This tutorial assumes that your entity codebase is located in the
-`src/` directory and accessible by Composer autoloader.
+`src/` directory and accessible by the Composer autoloader.

-> Bundle comes with annotation and proxies support.
+> The bundle comes with annotation and proxies support.

 ## Install
 To install Console Toolkit: